CAST YOUR VOTE

 Option B: Paper Ballot

-On April 1st, you should have received an email from Harvard with your personalized link to vote online.
+On May 14, you should've received your final email reminder with your personalized link to vote online.

-This email may come from Harvard's third-party election company, Election Services Corporation.
+This email came from Harvard's third-party election company, Election Services Corporation.

 Be sure to check your spam and your secondary inboxes!
 Many Gmail users find this email in their "Promotions" tab.